catamount-music/public-domain/README.md

 Current contents include templates and icons for MUSHRA testing.

+**NOTE:** In order to use the LogicPro template, you must move it to your LogicPro project templates.
+This looks something like

+`~/Music/Audio Music Apps/Project Templates`

+If you use a Mac for this, it will look like a `.logicx` file, so just copy that.
+If you are using the commmand line, it's actually a set of nested directories, so you have to copy the whole thing.

 ## Sync Metadata

 `id3-metadata-notes.md` are notes from a session I attended at the 2024 Taxi Road Rally about audio file metadata for sync publishing run by the TrackStage people.